 Adenostoma sparsifolium tolerates sand and clay.

-Adenostoma sparsifolium's foliage color is lt-green and type is evergreen.
+Foliage of Adenostoma sparsifolium has color lt-green and is evergreen.

 Communities for Adenostoma sparsifolium:Chaparral, Coastal Sage Scrub and Pinyon-Juniper Woodland.